Elise Stefanik: Israel

 Stefanik is strongly pro-Israel.
 In May 2024, she gave a speech at the Israeli Knesset, calling for "wiping" those responsible for the October 7 attacks "off the face of the Earth".
 She is sharply critical of the United Nations, accusing it of fostering "antisemitic rot".
+On March 18, 2024, while receiving the Defender of Israel Award at the Zionist Organization of America, she made the following statement, "Anyone that does not stand with our ally Israel, stands for their genocide."
 In September 2024, she criticized the United Nations's "extreme antisemitism and moral depravity" and has called on President Joe Biden to "unequivocally support Israel’s right to defend itself against both brutal terrorists and biased international organizations".
 In October 2024, she called for a "complete reassessment of US funding of the United Nations" after the Palestinian Authority attempted to expel Israel from the UN due to alleged human rights abuses in Gaza.
+She has supported the view that Israel has a "biblical right" to the occupied West Bank.